Find the Worker setup for you

 A: Any application you start will shut down when you log out of the machine or shut it down.

-๐Ÿ‘‰ Using the UI application to execute your production robots is NOT an ideal path to take.
+๐Ÿ‘‰ Using the Demo Worker to execute your production robots is NOT an ideal path.

 Workers inside Docker containers